pippinbarr/cart263-2019/slides/jquery/jquery.md

 - Note how you see a flicker of the `div` elements just when the page loads?
 - That's because the page loads and renders for one frame before jQuery's `hide()` function is applied to the elements
+- If we wanted them to be hidden from the beginning we should set `display: none;` in their CSS
 ---

 ## Selection and action